-Linda is one of the nation’s most experienced appellate attorneys in class-action, multidistrict, and mass-tort litigation involving drugs, medical devices, and dietary supplements in both state and federal courts.
-For more than twenty years, she has been a member of the national defense counsel team at Ulmer representing clients in mass tort litigation nationwide involving products such as propoxyphene, isotretinoin, metoclopramide, fen/phen, ephedra, ADHD medications, hormone replacement therapy products, oral contraceptives, and antidepressants.
-Her work in the tens of thousands of lawsuits has avoided trials by obtaining dismissals or orders granting judgment as a matter of law in the vast majority of those lawsuits.
-She has handled numerous appeals spawned by those dismissals in state and federal appellate courts nationwide.
+Linda retired in 2021 after 32 years.
+Linda was an experienced appellate attorney in class-action, multidistrict, and mass-tort litigation involving drugs, medical devices, and dietary supplements in both state and federal courts.
+For more than twenty years, she was a member of the national defense counsel team at Ulmer representing clients in mass tort litigation nationwide involving products such as propoxyphene, isotretinoin, metoclopramide, fen/phen, ephedra, ADHD medications, hormone replacement therapy products, oral contraceptives, and antidepressants.
+Her work in the tens of thousands of lawsuits avoided trials by obtaining dismissals or orders granting judgment as a matter of law in the vast majority of those lawsuits.
+She handled numerous appeals spawned by those dismissals in state and federal appellate courts nationwide.

 Order of the Coif; Articles Editor, Law Review (1988-89); Law Review (1987-88); American Jurisprudence Award – Professional Responsibility; John R. Sayler Prize – Commercial Paper; College of Law Merit Scholarship (1986-87 and 1987-88); Dudley V. Sutphin Scholarship